 As previously reported, the below investments issued by Argento continue to prove impossible to Transfer:

 - Pittford 3 Year and 5 Year Zero

 - Silverlake 4.5%, 6% and GBP Class 1Tigerford Series (“Tigerford”)

 In this case, the JSAs made their initial request to the Issuer, as required in the documentation, to transfer these assets in March 2021.
 Argento, a company registered in Luxembourg and, we understand, formerly known as The Tigerford Product S.a.r.l (“the Issuer”) confirmed receipt of “valid transfer notices” but gave notice that they were refusing the transfer requests (with no reason being given).
-The JSAs continue to work to resolve this impasse but have no obvious remedy available and no Transfer date is available at this time.
+The JSAs continue to work to resolve this impasse but no Transfer date is available at this time.

 Other Non-Returnable Client Assets

 A list of the currently Non-Returnable Client Assets with a brief explanation of the reason why it may not currently be transferred or distributed to Clients is available here.